migtools/velero-examples/postgresql-persistent/README.md

 oc project <VELERO_NAMESPACE>
 oc edit volumesnapshotlocation
 ```
-and change from us-east-2 to us-east-1 and vice versa based on your configuration of openshift installation bucket
+and change your region based on your configuration of openshift installation bucket